Homemade Corndogs are super fun to make and easy to boot. It’s like having yummy carnival food in the comfort of your own home.

 Notes

-- I like using a half of a hotdog for corndogs, they are an easier size to work with, are a good size for my kids to eat, and I just prefer it.
+- I like using half a hotdog for corndogs.
+They are an easier size to work with, a good size for my kids to eat, and I just prefer them.
 You can use a whole hot dog if you like.

-- Sometimes I drizzle the hot corndogs with a little honey and it's so good.
+- Sometimes, I drizzle the hot corndogs with a bit of honey, and it’s so good.

 Would this work with avocado oil?